tolitius/entail/README.md

     -h, --help           show this usage details
-    -v, --verbose        show details of what is run under the hood -t, --task           zoom in on logs for a particular nomad job's task -l, --log-root       root directory for "entail" to tail or grep logs from -n, --file-name      specific file name to grep -g, --grep           a pattern that will be plugged in to "grep -E <pattern>"
+    -v, --verbose        show details of what is run under the hood -t, --task           zoom in on logs for a particular nomad job's task -a, --tail-all       tail -f all files in the allocation: .stdout, .stderr, .anything -l, --log-root       root directory for "entail" to tail or grep logs from -n, --file-name      specific file name to grep -g, --grep           a pattern that will be plugged in to "grep -E <pattern>"

-example : entail my-job                          ## tail -f logs from all allocations of my-job example : entail my-job -t my-task               ## if a job has one or more tasks example : entail my-job -l /opt/app/hubble/logs  ## changing a log root directory to tail / grep from example : entail my-job -g "soft[^[:space:]]+"   ## grep -E "soft[^[:space:]]+"
+example : entail my-job                          ## tail -f logs from all allocations of my-job example : entail my-job -t my-task               ## if a job has one or more tasks example : entail my-job -a                       ## tail -f all files from all allocations example : entail my-job -l /opt/app/hubble/logs  ## changing a log root directory to tail / grep from example : entail my-job -g "soft[^[:space:]]+"   ## grep -E "soft[^[:space:]]+"